 While the ECM consists of a variety of components, we focus on a single essential component: Fibrous collagen networks and their viscoelasticity.
 ECM viscoelasticity has been established as an important factor in cell behavior [4].
 For example, the ECM confines cells and restricts processes such as migration, spreading, growth and mitosis.
 These processes also affect the ECM and can lead to permanent deformation.
-In turn, this deformation can have an influence on cell behavior, resulting in a string coupling between the behavior of the ECM and the behavior of the cells.
+In turn, this deformation can have an influence on cell behavior, resulting in self-reinforcing effects (see for example [10]).